SvenMichaelKlose/shadowvic/README.md

 You can help out with these things or by telling how to implement them (please!):

-* A proper make script with library target.
 * Keyboard emulation that stops BASIC from hanging.
 * 6560/6561 reverse mode.
 * Basic VIA interrupts.